jladams/stackr/README.md

 - `#004D2D`: The color of any selected elements of the navbar

 ## Data
 Because all libraries are interested in different data, and because the data they are able to export is not necessarily standardized, `stackR` is designed to ingest a variety of data fields.
 By default, it will look for a CSV at `data/records.csv`.
-There is a small, fake `records.csv` present to test the functionality `stackR`.
+There is a small, fake `test_data.csv` present to test the functionality `stackR`.
+You can rename it to `records.csv` and run `stackR` to test it out.

 These are the only fields that are required to be in the CSV: